fekete0510/Louisville-Fire-Foundation/readme.md

 Located: index.html line 119 and script.js line 44.

 On this page there is a form to input first and last name and email address.
 When this form is submitted it checks to make sure that a valid email address has been entered.
-If the email address is valid on submit there is a popup that says You have entered a valid email address.
-If the email address does not fit the requirements, you will see a popup that says invalid email address.
+If the email address is valid on submit there is a popup that says "You have entered a valid email address."
+If the email address does not fit the requirements, you will see a popup that says "invalid email address."

+:nth-child

+Located: newsletter.html line 60 and on smallscreen.css line 349.

+In the Nav bar click on News Letter.
+On that page there is a table for events.
+I used the :nth-child to change the colors of the odd rows and for the 4th column.
+If you click on the RSVP button it brings you to an RSVP page to fill out and submit.
+On click you will get an alert that says "Thank you for your RSVP" Located: rsvp.html line 70 and script.js line 67.